parsimonhi/animCJK/README.md

 If several characters are inserted in the same page, and if one need to animate them one after the other, one has to modify the animation-delay in the css of the svg.
 If a character is displayed several times in the same page, one also need to modify the id of its elements.
 This can be done using javascript.
 Alternately, one can encapsulate each svg in an iframe.

-Note: some kanas (those which have a stroke overlapping on itself as あ, ぬ etc.) are special.
+Note: some kana (those which have a stroke overlapping on itself as あ, ぬ etc.) are special.
 The stroke which overlaps is split in several parts.
 So automatic procedures on these characters require some specific codes.

 Note: some characters have special versions stored in folders that have the "Special" suffix.
 These versions have some strokes split in several parts in order to be able to show the radical of characters like 由, 甲, etc. See "Radical" sample to see how it works.
+If you don't intend to show the radical of characters in a different color when drawing a character, you don't need to use these special versions.

 ## Usage